Afcon 2019: I expect three points against Tanzania – Sebastien Migne | Goal.com

 “When we lost the first game in such a competition it is very important to try and win the second one, because that gives you the chance to stay, also gives you the chance to show people that you are also good.

-“We enter tomorrow (Thursday) in the field to try and show our qualities, start the game from the first minute and I believe in my team because we have some good qualities but unfortunately maybe because of the qualities from Algeria, we did not see that in the opening match.”
+“We enter tomorrow (Thursday) in the field to try and show our qualities, start the game from the first minute and I believe in my team because we have some good qualities but unfortunately maybe because of the qualities from Algeria, we did not see the same (qualities) in the opening match.”

 Goal also understands that midfielder Dennis Odhiambo will be rested as coach Migne will bring in Johanna Omollo to partner Victor Wanyama, in a move aimed at giving the captain a free role in the midfield.